ucsb-gradescope-tools/submit-cs-converter/README.md

 6. (optional) cd into outdir and run `git init` to turn it into a git repo
 7. (optional) use `git remote add origin [url]` where url is the url of an empty remote repository
 8. (optional) run `git push origin master` to update the repo

+# Testing

+In the outdir, run `./MAKE-REFERENCE.sh`.
+This will create the reference output for each test and store it in the diffs.sh-reference directory.

+Run `./grade.sh REFERENCE-SOLUTION` to grade the reference solution against itself.
+The results will be in MAKE-STUDENT-OUTPUT.json.
+Verify that all tests received full points.

+You can generate results for a solution in any directory by running `./grade.sh other_solution_directory`.